|Popular in||July||High demand for flights, 10% potential price rise|

 Best Time to Fly to St Louis

 Summers in St. Louis are hot and humid, but this is also the best time to visit if you want to take part in the riverfront activities.
-St. Louis is a big baseball town, and the St. Louis Cardinals draw thousands of fans a year.
+St. Louis is a big baseball town, and the St. Louis Cardinals draw thousands of fans each year.
 If you’re planning to visit St. Louis during the spring and summer seasons, book flights early and make accommodations ahead of time.
 The city gets full fast.

 St. Louis is prone to long, cold winters.
 The city all but shuts down during the wintertime and while many tourist attractions are open to the public, none of the outside activities are much fun in the snow.
 However, if you’re heading to St. Louis for some football time or to explore the excellent museums, you’re likely to find a cheap flight to St. Louis in the winter.

-The St. Louis MetroLink connects the downtown regions and is a great way to travel throughout the city.
-It’s possible to access the majority of St. Louis tourist attractions via the Metro, so a car isn’t necessary.
-There are MetroLink shuttle buses that will transport travelers from some attractions to the nearest MetroLink station.
-Travelers can pick up a MetroLink shuttle service map at any of the MetroLink stations, or at first attraction.
-MetroBus network is part of the same network, but extends throughout St. Louis counties.
+The local transport connects the downtown regions and is a great way to travel throughout the city.
+It’s possible to access the majority of St. Louis tourist attractions via the public transport, so a car isn’t necessary.
+There are shuttle buses that will transport travelers from some attractions to the nearest station.
+Travelers can pick up a shuttle service map at any of the stations, or at first attraction.
+Bus network is part of the same network, but extends throughout St. Louis counties.

 Taxi stands are located at most major hotels around the city and at common tourist attractions.
 Cabs can also be reserved ahead of time.